Build & Earn Links Using Your Travel Photos

 if you upload 50 images and only 5 of them get used 10 times then that is 50 more link opportunities, well worth the $200 as it can work out to 4$ a link – dirt cheap.

-The trick is to use images people will use
+The trick is to use stock image kind of photos/templates that people will use

 This tool gives you a decent amount of free credits to get started.